Grant's Canal: Aftermath

 A similar attempt, known as the Duckport Canal, was made 3 miles to the north.
 Near Duckport, Louisiana, a 1 mile channel that was 40 ft wide and 7 ft deep was to be dug to connect the Mississippi to Walnut Bayou.
 It was hoped that this would provide a navigable channel to the Mississippi at New Carthage, Louisiana, downstream from Vicksburg.
 On April 13, a levee was blasted to open the channel, but Grant decided that the project would take too long to be viable, although the work still continued with hopes of using the Duckport cut as a future supply channel.
 The transport Silver Wave attempted to navigate the lower part of the path, but was unable to do so because of low water and submerged trees obstructing the path.
 The Mississippi began to fall, and low waters doomed the Duckport Canal; by April 27, there was only 6 inch of water where the cut entered Walnut Bayou.
 Another digging project was made with the Lake Providence Canal.
 Located 40 miles to the north of Vicksburg, the Lake Providence project was intended to produce a water route into the Red River, and bypass Vicksburg that way.
 Work began on it while the canal at De Soto Point was still being worked on; the Lake Providence cut was expected to be much easier.
-Union troops cut levees on March 4 and March 17, but the project encountered difficulties with trees blocking the path, and Grant had the attention given there redirected elsewhere before a needed sawing machine arrived.
+Union troops cut levees on March 4 and 17, but the project encountered difficulties with trees blocking the path, and Grant had the attention given there redirected elsewhere before a needed sawing machine arrived.
 Other failed attempts to get around Vicksburg were the Steele's Bayou Expedition and the Yazoo Pass Expedition, two attempts to weave through the waterways to the north of the city.